Anis5221/ReactProject/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+#Web Application Using React

-## Available Scripts
+This is my first React project where i'm using some component and also using React router dom for learning perpose using props.

-In the project directory, you can run:
+In this project I'm used Bootstrap 5

 ### `npm start`